DaikiMaekawa/git-commit-checker/README.md

 ## About

-This is a pre commit script that check committer.
+This is a pre commit script that commit checker.

 http://qiita.com/DaikiMaekawa